90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 Through 2024, complaints accumulated.
 Customers reported that the bot handled simple queries, refund status, account balance, basic transaction questions, well, but degraded on anything that required nuance, judgement, or sustained context across multiple messages.
 Cases involving disputes, fraud, hardship, or complex multi-product interactions were particularly poorly served.
 Customer satisfaction in the cohort of complex cases declined materially.
 The bot occasionally hallucinated, in the customer-service idiom: invented refund policies, claimed account features that did not exist, gave timelines for actions it could not actually take.

 In May 2025, in a Bloomberg interview, Siemiatkowski acknowledged that the company had over-deployed.
-"We focused too much on efficiency and cost," he said.
-"The result was lower quality, and that's not sustainable."
-In the same cycle he made a more striking point: "From a brand perspective, a company perspective, I just think it's so critical that you are clear to your customer that there will always be a human if you want."
+“We focused too much on cost,” he said.
+“The result was lower quality.”
+In the same cycle he made a more striking point: “From a brand perspective, a company perspective, I just think it’s so critical that you are clear to your customer that there will always be a human if you want.”
 Klarna announced a new approach: human agents would handle complex cases, AI would handle routine ones, and the company would explicitly hire for an Uber-style flexible workforce, remote agents, including students and parents, on flexible schedules.
-The "work of 700 agents" framing was retired.
+The “work of 700 agents” framing was retired.
 The pivot was reported widely as the most visible public reversal of an AI-replaces-humans deployment to date.

 What an auditable version would have shown